ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Idle Power Saving**: Motors and sensors enter low-power mode when not in use.
 - **Sensor Prioritization**: The color and primary ultrasonic sensors are prioritized in polling frequency for real-time decisions.
-- **Dynamic Resource Allocation**: System resources are reassigned dynamically based on active tasks, such as switching between line-following and docking behaviors.
+- **Dynamic Resource Allocation**: System resources are reassigned dynamically based on active tasks, such as task-specific navigation.

 ---